 Introduction to Elephant Ear

-Colocasias are tropical looking plants known in the western world as elephant ear or taro.
+Colocasias are tropical looking perennial plants known in the western world as elephant ear or taro.
 Ornamental Colocasia (the focus of this article) are important garden plants because they add a bold, tropical look, and in the southern US they make fabulous garden specimens.
 The last 20 years has seen a huge increase in the colors, shapes, and sizes of garden-worthy elephant ears thanks to the tireless work of breeders like Hawaii's Dr. John Cho and plant explorers like Allan Galloway.
-There are now elephant ears in exciting, landscape-worthy colors like black and white and giant elephant ear plants with leaves (in extreme cases) larger than an adult.
+There are now elephant ears in exciting, landscape-worthy colors like black and white and giant elephant ear plants with leaves (in extreme cases) larger than a human.

 How to Grow Elephant Ears